joelouthan/Theologicus/src/pastorals/1-timothy5-3-16.md

 Yet, Christ, the Second Adam and the Perfect Husband, is the only one who succeeded when all others have failed.
 God sent his Son so that He could call to his Bride, to woo her, to wash her in the water of the word, baptize her with His Spirit and fire, and then glorify her in righteousness.

->Revelation 19:7-8 (CSB) Let us be glad, rejoice, and give him glory,
+>Revelation 19:7-8 Let us be glad, rejoice, and give him glory,
 >because the marriage of the Lamb has come,
 >and his bride has prepared herself.
 >8 She was given fine linen to wear, bright and pure.